 The automotive industry is under immense strain, and it’s having a severe impact on vehicle deliveries.
 Production capacity is limited by a global shortage of vital semiconductor chips, while a lack of HGV drivers and other challenges are affecting how parts and vehicles are moved.
-That situation is only made more challenging by a fuel shortage at the pumps across the UK, which is making logistics even more complicated.

 Limited New Vehicle Supply:

 Modern vehicles rely on a growing number of semiconductors, used for everything from engine management to safety and infotainment systems, and demand for these ‘chips’ is outpacing supply.
 Production bottlenecks following 2020’s lockdowns has been exacerbated by Covid-related restrictions and extreme weather at several factories earlier this year and this is affecting all manufacturers.
 The result is reduced model ranges, missing equipment, much longer lead times and cancelled orders.

 To find out how to help keep your deliveries on track, take a look here.

 Vehicle movements have become increasingly complicated, due to restrictions on staff sharing cars and, more recently, a nationwide fuel shortage which could leave drivers with long detours to fill up.
 Meeting customers’ mobility demands means deliveries are a priority, so there is a chance that collection schedules could be disrupted for the foreseeable future.
 We are working with our collections partner who have already brought in some innovative solutions, such as switching to hub-based collections.